Places to Visit in Gangotri: Sacred Source of the Ganga and Himalayan Wonders

 Can senior citizens visit Gangotri?

 Yes, reasonably fit seniors can visit the main Gangotri Temple area.
-However, proper acclimatization is essential, and treks to Gaumukh or beyond may be challenging for elderly visitors
+However, proper acclimatization is essential, and treks to Gaumukh or beyond may be challenging for elderly visitors.

 ×